-You have a moderate preference for a traditional setting while learning.
+You prefer a more traditional setting while learning.
 You like to sit upright on a straight-backed chair and work at a desk or table when you study.
 This helps you to concentrate and achieve better results.

 Based on your results, you should try to study and learn in a traditional setting using a straight-backed chair and desk or table.
 Read the following recommendations and select the ones you think would work best for you.